 From Hawaii, the sport laid dormant until a handful of world-class swimmers showcased it to the world.
 Thanks to the efforts of a handful of impactful individuals, the sport of kings is booming.
 What was once an ancient tradition is now a multi-billion dollar industry enjoyed by millions of diehard surfers.
 From driftwood to the more modern specialized surfboards like hybrid surfboards, the history of surfing has come a long way.

 The sport of surfing’s roots run deep throughout the Polynesian Islands.
 Its historical cultural significance can’t be understated, as the most skilled wave rider in early Polynesian culture was traditionally the chief.
 A Polynesian commoner could use their ability to catch and ride waves as a way of gaining social prestige in their community.
 In Tonga, Oral tradition confirms that King Taufa’ahau Tupou IV was the most talented Tongan surfer of the day.

 In places like Tahiti, Tonga, and Samoa, surfing was a large part of a warrior’s training.
-We have written records from Europeans describing how the ‘warriors in training’ charged big waves to show their athleticism, skill, and bravery.
+European records describe how the ‘warriors in training’ charged big waves to show their athleticism, skill, and bravery.
 Samoans even have words to describe the specific activity of surf riding as “fa’ase’e” or “se’egalu.”